kapoorlakshya/kapoorlakshya.github.io/_posts/2020-2-12-execute-webdriverio-tests-on-aws-device-farm.md

 Notice this line here: `const wdio = new Launcher("config/aws-device-farm.conf.js", testGridInfo)`

 The `config/aws-device-farm.conf.js` points to the configuration file for our test suite.
-If you're not sure what this is, read the [Testrunner Configuration](https://webdriver.io/docs/configurationfile.html) documentation on the WebdriverIO website.
+If you're not sure what this is, read the [Configuration](https://webdriver.io/docs/configurationfile.html) documentation on the WebdriverIO website.

 And `testGridInfo` is the object (key-value pair) that the `getTestGridInfo(awsParams)` function